RenginaR25/SQL-Portfolio-Projects/README.md

 ### 2. Data Exploration & Cleaning

 - **Record Count**: Determine the total number of records in the dataset.

 Select count(*)
 from dbo.[SQL - Retail Sales Analysis_utf ]
 - **Customer Count**: Find out how many unique customers are in the dataset.

 Select count(distinct(customer_id)) as Total_Customer
 from dbo.[SQL - Retail Sales Analysis_utf ]

 - **Category Count**: Identify all unique product categories in the dataset.

 Select count(distinct(category)) as Total_Category
 from dbo.[SQL - Retail Sales Analysis_utf ]
 Select distinct(category) as Category_type
 from dbo.[SQL - Retail Sales Analysis_utf ]

-- **Null Value Check**: Check for any null values in the dataset and delete records with missing data. select * from dbo.[SQL - Retail Sales Analysis_utf ] where transactions_id is NULL or quantiy is NULL
+- **Null Value Check**: Check for any null values in the dataset and delete records with missing data.

+select *
+from dbo.[SQL - Retail Sales Analysis_utf ]
+where
+	transactions_id is NULL
+	or quantity is NULL

 ----Delete records with NUll values---------------------------------- Delete from dbo.[SQL - Retail Sales Analysis_utf ]
 where
 	transactions_id is NULL
-	or quantiy is NULL
+	or quantity is NULL

 ### 3. Data Analysis & Findings

 The following SQL queries were developed to answer specific business questions:

 1. **Write a SQL query to retrieve all columns for sales made on '2022-11-0.**:

 Select *
 from dbo.[SQL - Retail Sales Analysis_utf ]
 where sale_date = '2022-11-05'

 2.**Write a SQL query to retrieve all transactions where the category is clothing and the quantity sold is more than 4 in the month of Nov-2022?**:

 Select *
 from dbo.[SQL - Retail Sales Analysis_utf ]
 where category = 'Clothing'